 Ok, let's get slightly rarer than the E107 Breisch Wiliams Honus Wagner Card.

-Here's one of my favorites: the 1908 Rose Co Post Card Ty Cobb card.
+The 1908 Rose Co Post Card Ty Cobb Card Is Also Very Rare

 Once again, zero copies graded by PSA, and only five by SGC, thus, just based on graded population, it's rarer than the E107 Wagner.